loadsmart/blog/content/posts/2025-06-27-elastic-cloud-migration/index.md

 ✅ A fully managed service maintained by the core developers of Elasticsearch Supported by [public benchmarks](https://www.elastic.co/blog/elasticsearch-opensearch-performance-gap), there’s a clear and significant performance gap between Elasticsearch and OpenSearch, particularly at scale.

-✅ OpenSearch only seemed cheaper because we ran it on a legacy Elasticsearch engine; moving to the official fork would roughly double resource needs, an 8 GB Elastic cloud node would need about 16 GB on OpenSearch, erasing any savings, as Elastic Cloud’s [pricing calculator](https://cloud.elastic.co/pricing) confirms.
+✅ OpenSearch only seemed cheaper because we ran it on a legacy Elasticsearch engine; moving to the official fork would roughly double resource needs, an 8 GB Elastic Cloud node would need about 16 GB on OpenSearch, erasing any savings, as Elastic Cloud’s [pricing calculator](https://cloud.elastic.co/pricing) confirms.

 # How We Made It Happen